David K. Shipler: Other awards and honors

 Beside the awards and prizes noted above, Shipler has received a Martin Luther King Jr. Social Justice Award from Dartmouth and the following honorary degrees: Doctor of Letters from Middlebury College and from Glassboro State College (New Jersey), Doctor of Laws from Birmingham-Southern College, and Master of Arts from Dartmouth College, where he served on the board of trustees from 1993 to 2003.

 A member of the Pulitzer jury for general nonfiction in 2008, Shipler was its chair in 2009.

 Shipler has taught at Princeton University, American University, as writer-in-residence at University of Southern California, as a Woodrow Wilson Fellow on approximately fifteen campuses, and as a Montgomery Fellow and Visiting Professor of Government at Dartmouth.

+Personal life

+Shipler was married to Deborah Isaacs Shipler until her death from cancer in January 2024.
+The couple had three children.
+Her father was Harold Isaacs, who was himself a journalist, and also a professor of political science at the Massachusetts Institute of Technology.

+Deborah Shipler was an early childhood educator, family therapist, and photographer.
+She found ways to continue her work with children when she accompanied her husband on his overseas assignments to Saigon, Moscow, and Jerusalem.
+She also took photographs that were published in The New York Times along with David's stories.